Panther tank: Design

 The Panther was born out of a project started in 1938 to replace the Panzer III and Panzer IV tanks.
-The initial requirements of the VK 20 series called for a fully tracked vehicle weighing 20 tonnes and design proposals by Krupp, Daimler Benz and MAN ensued.
+The initial requirements of the VK 20 series called for a fully tracked vehicle weighing 20 tonnes and design proposals by Krupp, Daimler-Benz and MAN ensued.
 These designs were abandoned and Krupp dropped out of the competition entirely as the requirements increased to a vehicle weighing 30 tonnes, a direct reaction to the encounters with the Soviet T-34 and KV-1 tanks and against the advice of Wa Prüf 6.
-The T-34 outclassed the existing models of the Panzer III and IV.
+The T-34 outclassed the existing models of the Panzer III and IV in certain metrics, such as effective armour thickness and gun caliber.
 At the insistence of General Heinz Guderian, a special tank commission was created to assess the T-34.
-Among the features of the Soviet tank considered most significant were the sloping armour, which gave much improved shot deflection and also increased the effective armour thickness against penetration, the wide track, which improved mobility over soft ground, and the 76.2 mm gun, which had good armour penetration and fired an effective high-explosive round.
+Among the features of the Soviet tank considered most significant was the sloped armour, which gave much improved effective armour thickness, the wide track, which improved mobility over soft terrain, and the 76.2 mm gun, which had good armour penetration and fired an effective high-explosive round.
 Daimler-Benz (DB), which designed the successful Panzer III and StuG III, and Maschinenfabrik Augsburg-Nürnberg AG (MAN) were given the task of designing a new 30- to 35-tonne tank, designated VK 30.02, by April 1942.

-The "VK 30.02(DB)" design resembled the T-34 in its hull and turret and was also to be powered by a diesel engine.
+The VK 30.02(DB) design resembled the T-34 in its hull and turret and was also to be powered by a diesel engine.
 It was driven from the rear drive sprocket with the turret situated forward.
 The incorporation of a diesel engine promised increased operational range, reduced flammability and allowed for better use of petroleum reserves.
-Hitler himself considered a diesel engine imperative for the new tank.
-DB's proposal used an external leaf spring suspension, in contrast to the MAN proposal of twin torsion bars.
+Adolf Hitler considered a diesel engine imperative for the new tank.
+DB's proposal used an external leaf spring suspension, in contrast to the MAN's proposal of twin torsion bars.
 Wa Prüf 6's opinion was that the leaf spring suspension was a disadvantage and that using torsion bars would allow greater internal hull width.
 It also opposed the rear drive because of the potential for track fouling.
-Daimler Benz still preferred the leaf springs over a torsion bar suspension as it resulted in a silhouette about 200 mm shorter and rendered complex shock absorbers unnecessary.
+Daimler-Benz still preferred the leaf springs over a torsion bar suspension as it resulted in a silhouette about 200 mm shorter and rendered complex shock absorbers unnecessary.
 The employment of a rear drive provided additional crew space and also allowed for a better slope on the front hull, which was considered important in preventing penetration by armour-piercing shells.